regisphilibert/rp_hugo/content/post/css-layout-masonry/index.md

 }
 ~~~

-For the rest, and until someone builds a lighter JavaScript library which relies on Mutli-column rather than absolute positioning, you can still use [David DeSandro](https://desandro.com/)'s [Masonry.js](https://masonry.desandro.com/) or its filtering silbing [Isotope.js](https://isotope.metafizzy.co/)
+For the rest, and until someone builds a lighter JavaScript library which relies on Multi-column rather than absolute positioning, you can still use [David DeSandro](https://desandro.com/)'s [Masonry.js](https://masonry.desandro.com/) or its filtering silbing [Isotope.js](https://isotope.metafizzy.co/)

 Happy bricklaying!